Skip to content

 Spawn each MCP server with its own minimal environment scope so one server's credentials never leak to every other server.

-Per-server MCP environment scoping is the configuration posture where every MCP server is spawned with an explicit, minimal environment block rather than inheriting the agent host's full environment.
+Per-server MCP environment scoping is a configuration posture.
+The host spawns every MCP server with its own explicit, minimal environment block, rather than letting it inherit the agent host's full environment.
 A GitHub MCP server sees GITHUB_TOKEN.
-A Postgres MCP server sees DATABASE_URL.
-A Stripe MCP server sees STRIPE_KEY.
+A Postgres server sees DATABASE_URL.
+A Stripe server sees STRIPE_KEY.
 None sees the others.
-The credential blast radius for any single compromised, buggy, or tricked server is bounded by what the operator deliberately granted.
+So the credential blast radius of any single compromised, buggy, or tricked server stays bounded by what the operator deliberately granted.

-Without per-server scoping, the host spawns each MCP server with os.environ as the env block, so every secret the operator exported into the agent's shell is visible to every server the agent connects.
-A community-published or backdoored MCP server with no business seeing a Stripe key can getenv("STRIPE_KEY") and exfiltrate it through its own egress channel.
-This is the Unix-default behavior — execve(2) passes the calling process's environ unless the caller builds a fresh block.
+Without per-server scoping, the host spawns each MCP server with os.environ as its env block.
+So every server can see every secret the operator exported into the agent's shell.
+A backdoored MCP server with no business seeing a Stripe key can call getenv("STRIPE_KEY") and exfiltrate it through its own egress channel.
+This is the Unix default: execve(2) passes the calling process's environ unless the caller builds a fresh block.

-The MCP specification does not mandate env scoping; each host implementation decides.
-The reference MCP Python SDK's stdio_client constructs the spawned server's env from StdioServerParameters.env merged with a hard-coded allowlist — POSIX: HOME, LOGNAME, PATH, SHELL, TERM, USER; Windows adds APPDATA, HOMEDRIVE, HOMEPATH, LOCALAPPDATA, PATHEXT, PROCESSOR_ARCHITECTURE, SYSTEMDRIVE, SYSTEMROOT, TEMP, USERNAME, USERPROFILE.
-Application secrets are on neither list.
-The SDK ships default-deny; whether a host preserves it is a host choice.
+The MCP specification does not mandate env scoping.
+Each host decides.
+The reference MCP Python SDK's stdio_client builds the spawned server's env from StdioServerParameters.env merged with a hard-coded allowlist: HOME, PATH, SHELL, USER, and a handful of platform variables.
+Application secrets are not on it.
+The SDK ships default-deny.
+Whether a host preserves that is a host choice.

 Three first-party host implementations name the configuration:

-In all three, the operator opts into which variables cross the boundary.
-The default-deny stance is structurally distinct from runtime allowlisting because the credential never enters the server's process address space — no later check can be bypassed by a confused or malicious server.
+In all three, the operator chooses which variables cross the boundary.
+Default-deny differs from runtime allowlisting because the credential never enters the server's process address space.
+So no confused or malicious server can bypass a later check.

-For remote MCP servers over HTTP, the env field is not the right surface — tokens belong in a per-server credential store, not exported variables.
-Claude Code stores OAuth client secrets in the OS keychain (macOS) or a credentials file, not in .mcp.json, and a server's tokens are scoped to that server's identifier (Claude Code MCP OAuth).
-The oauth.scopes field pins the requested scope set so an MCP server cannot widen its authority beyond what the operator approved.
+For remote MCP servers over HTTP, the env field is not the right surface.
+Tokens belong in a per-server credential store, not in exported variables.
+Claude Code stores OAuth client secrets in the OS keychain or a credentials file, not in .mcp.json, and scopes a server's tokens to that server's identifier.
+The oauth.scopes field pins the requested scope set, so a server cannot widen its authority beyond what the operator approved (Claude Code MCP OAuth).
 Codex CLI 0.134.0 adds the same posture for streamable HTTP servers (Codex changelog).
-The credential never exists in env at all; it lives in a per-server keychain entry the agent process retrieves on demand.
+The credential never exists in env at all.
+It lives in a per-server keychain entry the agent retrieves on demand.

-A per-server scoping posture produces a useful failure mode: an MCP server that needs a credential the operator forgot to grant fails to authenticate, loudly, at startup.
-Under env inheritance, the same misconfiguration silently succeeds — the server picks up an unrelated credential from the ambient env and either fails confusingly downstream or, worse, authenticates as the wrong principal.
-Explicit grants convert silent credential misrouting into visible authentication errors.
+Per-server scoping produces a useful failure mode.
+An MCP server that needs a credential the operator forgot to grant fails to authenticate, loudly, at startup.
+Under env inheritance, the same mistake succeeds silently.
+The server picks up an unrelated credential from the ambient env, then either fails confusingly downstream or, worse, authenticates as the wrong principal.
+Explicit grants turn silent credential misrouting into visible authentication errors.

-Process boundaries provide kernel-enforced isolation of address space, file descriptors, and the environment block passed at execve(2).
-The MCP Python SDK's stdio_client constructs the spawned server's env from a parameter-supplied map merged with a default allowlist — not from os.environ directly (python-sdk stdio).
-An agent host that builds the env block per server cannot accidentally leak credentials that were never copied into that block.
-Even an LLM tricked by indirect prompt injection into asking the server to enumerate its environment sees only what the host granted.
-Default-deny at the env layer is structurally distinct from runtime checks because the secret never reaches the server process; this is the env-layer analogue of the structural argument in Scoped Credentials via Proxy.
+Process boundaries give kernel-enforced isolation of address space, file descriptors, and the environment block passed at execve(2).
+The MCP Python SDK's stdio_client builds the spawned server's env from a parameter-supplied map merged with a default allowlist, not from os.environ directly (python-sdk stdio).
+An agent host that builds the env block per server cannot leak credentials it never copied into that block.
+Even an LLM tricked by indirect prompt injection into enumerating the server's environment sees only what the host granted.
+Default-deny at the env layer differs from runtime checks because the secret never reaches the server process.
+This is the env-layer version of the structural argument in Scoped Credentials via Proxy.

 Per-server scoping has costs and limits:

-STRIPE_KEYand runs arbitrary Bash, an indirect injection that gets the agent toprintenvbypasses every per-server grant.
-Workload Identity Federation for Agent Runtimes and Scoped Credentials via Proxy close that gap; env scoping is the configuration layer, not the structural one - Misconfigured grants — pasting
+• Residual env in the agent process itself: env scoping protects servers, not the agent.
+If the agent's own process holds STRIPE_KEY and runs arbitrary Bash, an indirect injection that gets the agent to run printenv bypasses every per-server grant.
+Workload Identity Federation for Agent Runtimes and Scoped Credentials via Proxy close that gap.
+Env scoping is the configuration layer, not the structural one

-env: ${env:GITHUB_TOKEN}into one server's block and then copy-pasting into another server's block silently widens access.
+• Misconfigured grants: pasting env: ${env:GITHUB_TOKEN} into one server's block and then copy-pasting it into another server's block silently widens access.
 Treat the per-server env block as a security-relevant config artifact under review

-The pattern is the cheapest hardening available because the mechanism exists in every host that supports stdio MCP servers — the question is whether the operator opts into default-deny or accepts the host's default.
-It is not a substitute for proxy-based credential isolation or federated identity; it is a complement that closes the configuration-layer path.
+This pattern is the cheapest hardening available, because the mechanism exists in every host that supports stdio MCP servers.
+The question is whether the operator opts into default-deny or accepts the host's default.
+It is not a substitute for proxy-based credential isolation or federated identity.
+It is a complement that closes the configuration-layer path.

 A team running an agent with three MCP servers — GitHub, Postgres, Stripe — using per-server env scoping in Claude Code's .mcp.json: